-As the Checkweigher completes its weighment cycle of a product crossing the sale, the weight value is transmitted out of the serial port on the #477 card.
+As the Checkweigher completes its weighment cycle of a product crossing the scale, the weight value is transmitted out of the serial port on the #477 card.
 This weight value is constructed of a start character (STX), data characters, weight data and/or commands or error codes, a Carriage Return (CR), and Line Feed (LF).
+Data can include the weight value only, or a variety of parameters, as detailed in Chapter 5, Section 5.3.4

 Protocol, which includes data transmission rates and hardware hand shaking, are fixed per the configuration shown below:

 1 Start Bit Eight (8) Data Bits

 No Parity 1 Stop Bit

-9600 BPS -
+9600 BPS

 The #477 card can be provided with either RS-232 or RS-422 serial ports.
-This must be specified at the time or order, and is noted on the face plate of the card.
+This must be specified at the time of order, and is noted on the face plate of the card.
 Connections for both are shown below: